research

 throughput and low cost.
 We have demonstrated

 on flat or spherical surfaces.
-These structures can be made
+These structures can be fabricated

-cheaply and rapidly in wide area formats containing disparate
+cheaply and rapidly yet accommodate wide area formats containing disparate

 sizes and shapes.
-More recently, we have demonstrated
+Recently, our lab has demonstrated

 that polymer etch masks printed with a microscale letterpress